MatthiasEllul/Final-CV-Project-Submission/README.md

 Located in: `ARI3129 Group6 GenAI Journal.pdf`

 **Contents:**
-1. Introduction - AI tools used
+1. Introduction
 2. Ethical Considerations
-3. Methodology - Integration process
+3. Methodology
-4. Prompts and Responses - Notable examples
+4. Prompts and Responses
 5. Improvements, Errors, and Contributions
-6. Individual Reflections (per team member)
+6. Individual Reflection
-7. References and List of Resources Used
+7. References and Resources Used

 ---